 Don't move cash around or change banks.
 While the lender considers your loan package, you will likely be required to submit bank statements for the last two or three months on your checking accounts, savings accounts, money market funds and other liquid finances.
 The lending institution needs to see a consistent flow of your funds each month, in order to avoid fraud.
 Even for practical reasons, moving around finances or switching banks could make it harder for the lending institution to confirm your bank history.

 Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
 As a rule, your earnest money belongs to you, not to the seller until closing.
 Any earnest money is to go toward your expenses upon closing; your individual seller may not understand this.
 Find an attorney or other neutral person who can hold the funds or place them in a trust account until you close.
 The disposition of earnest money, if your home purchase fails, should be documented in the contract with your seller.

-Asset Alliance Mortgage can answer questions about these "Don'ts" and many others.
-Give us a call at (760) 632-7701.
+At Asset Alliance Mortgage, we answer questions about this process every day.
+Give us a call: (760) 632-7701.